5 nature play spaces to enjoy in South Australia’s national parks and gardens

-There are plenty of playgrounds to choose from in South Australia, but if you’d like to visit one that’s been created with nature in mind, we’ve got a few special ones to add to your list.
+There are plenty of playgrounds to choose from in South Australia, but if you’d like to visit one that’s been created with nature in mind, we’ve got a few special spots to add to your list.

 1. Morialta Conservation Park